coderbyheart/nordicwebinar2020/slides.md

 ### Bifravst

-- concrete end-to-end example for a ultra-low power cellular IoT product in the asset tracker space
+- concrete end-to-end example for an ultra-low power cellular IoT product in the asset tracker space
 - end-to-end example: firmare 🡘 cloud 🡘 mobile web app
 - runs in your AWS account